dart-lang/site-www/src/_articles/archive/zones.md

 but at a minimum it always runs in the root zone.

-## Handling asynchronous errors
+## Handling uncaught errors

-One of the most used features of zones is their ability to handle uncaught errors in asynchronously executing code.
+One of the most used features of zones is their ability to catch and handle uncaught errors, both synchronous and asynchronous.
-The concept is similar to a try-catch in synchronous code.

-An _uncaught error_ is often caused by some code using `throw` to raise an exception that is not handled by a `catch` statement.
+An _uncaught error_ is often caused by code using `throw` to raise an exception without an accompanying `catch` statement to handle it.
-Another way to produce an uncaught error is to call `new Future.error()` or a Completer's `completeError()` method.

-`runZoned()` does not handle errors.
-Its error-handling parameter `onError` was deprecated because it requires the function's return type to always be nullable, which is unneccesarily cumbersome for [Null Safe code][].

-[Null Safe code]: /null-safety/index

-Instead, use `runZonedGuarded()` to install a
-_zoned error handler_ — an asynchronous error handler
-that's invoked for every uncaught error in the zone.
-For example:
+In `async` functions, errors usually end up as the result of a Future.
+Futures allow you to handle errors where you `await` the future.
+Sometimes an error escapes, or a future is not `await`-ed, in which case an error becomes an uncaught error.
+Uncaught errors can crash your program.

+Zones can install an _uncaught error handler_ upon creation.
+When an uncaught error occurs in that zone, rather than just crashing the program, it calls its uncaught error handler.
+(In fact, any zone that doesn't specify a handler inherits the uncaught error handler of the root zone, which just crashes the program on an uncaught error).

+The simplest way to introduce a new zone with an uncaught error handler is to use `runZoneGuarded`.
+Its `onError` callback becomes the uncaught error handler of a new zone, and handles any synchronous errors thrown by the call as well.

 <!-- run_zoned1.dart -->
 {% prettify dart tag=pre+code %}